 Deploying Bots

-In this guide, we are going to show you more details on how to deploy your bot to the Silverback Platform.
+In this guide, we are going to show you more details on how to build and deploy your bots to a production hosting environment, like the Silverback Platform.

 Note